-1. The 2019 California Fire Code, which consists of certain portions of the 2018 edition of the International Fire Code as amended by the California Building Standards Commission, including:
+1. The 2022 California Fire Code, which consists of certain portions of the 2021 edition of the International Fire Code as amended by the California Building Standards Commission, including:

 - a.
 Appendix 4 SPECIAL DETAILED REQUIREMENTS BASED ON USE AND OCCUPANY - b.
 Appendix B FIRE FLOW REQUIREMENTS FOR BUILDINGS, the whole thereof, save and except such portions as are hereafter amended by section 11 of this Ordinance. - c.
 Appendix BB FIRE FLOW REQUIREMENTS FOR BUILDINGS - d.
 Appendix C FIRE HYDRANTS LOCATIONS AND DISTRIBUTION - e.
 Appendix CC FIRE HYDRANTS LOCATIONS AND DISTRIBUTION - f.
-Appendix E HAZARD CATEGORIES - g.
-Appendix F HAZARD RANKING - h.
-Appendix G CRYOGENIC FLUIDS WEIGHT AND VOLUME EQUIVALENTS - i.
-Appendix H HAZARDOUS MATERIALS MANAGEMENT PLAN AND HAZARDOUS MATERIAL INVENTORY STATEMENTS - j.
+Appendix H HAZARDOUS MATERIALS MANAGEMENT PLAN AND HAZARDOUS MATERIAL INVENTORY STATEMENTS - g.
 Appendix O TEMPORARY HAUNTED HOUSES, GHOST WALKS AND SIMILAR AMUSEMENT USES. - 2.
-The International Fire Code published by the International Fire Code Council, Inc., 2018 Edition hereof and the whole thereof, save and except such portions as are hereinafter amended, added or deleted by Section 11 of this Ordinance. - 3.
-Appendix A of the 2018 edition of the International Wildland-Urban Interface Code save and except such portions as are hereinafter deleted, modified, or amended by Section 11 of this Ordinance.
+The International Fire Code published by the International Fire Code Council, Inc., 2021 Edition hereof and the whole thereof, save and except such portions as are hereinafter amended, added or deleted by Section 11 of this Ordinance. - 3.
+Appendix A of the 2021 edition of the International Wildland-Urban Interface Code save and except such portions as are hereinafter deleted, modified, or amended by Section 11 of this Ordinance.